Triple Dark Chocolate Cheesecake

 Make the Oreo Crust

-3. If using a food processor, pulse in the melted butter until crumbs are evenly moistened.
-If crushing the Oreos by hand, transfer to a bowl and stir in the butter.
+3. If using a food processor, pulse in melted butter until crumbs are evenly moistened.
+If crushing Oreos by hand, transfer to a bowl and stir in butter.

-4. Press mixture evenly into the bottom of the prepared springform pan and bake for 8 minutes.
+4. Press mixture evenly into bottom of prepared springform pan and bake for 8 minutes.

-5. Remove from oven and let cool while you prepare the filling.
+5. Remove from oven and let cool while you prepare filling.

 Make the Filling

-1. In a double boiler or pan over low heat, melt the chocolate, stirring constantly.
+1. In a double boiler or pan over low heat, melt chocolate, stirring constantly.
 Remove from heat when there are still small chunks of chocolate, and continue to stir until completely melted.
-In this way the chocolate won’t overheat or burn.
+This way the chocolate won’t overheat or burn.
 Let chocolate cool.

 2. In the bowl of a stand mixer or a large bowl with a handheld mixer, beat cream cheese and sugar on medium speed until smooth.
 Changing to low speed, carefully beat in cocoa powder so that it doesn’t “poof” everywhere.
 Every so often stop beating and scrape down the sides of the bowl well.

-3. Beat in the eggs, one at a time, until smooth.
+3. Beat in eggs, one at a time, until smooth.

 4. Beat in melted and cooled chocolate.

-5. Pour mixture over the crust, smoothing the top.
+5. Pour mixture over crust, smoothing the top.

 6. Bake for 45 - 60 minutes, or until center is still slightly wiggly and the top looks dry.